Featured image of post Kubernetes Network Policies Explained: A Practical Guide to Kubernetes Network Policies

 app: backend

-This configuration:
+This policy:

-• Applies to pods labeled app: frontend
+• Applies to all frontend pods

 • Which ports are allowed

-• Which protocols can be used
+• Which protocols are permitted

 1